guiwoda/docs/README.md

 ## <a id="views"></a>Views

 In the process of using views *Aidkit* provides a clean structure for your administrative views as well.
-All views that are prefixed with `admin::` will be used relative to `app/views_admin`. *Aidkit* provides a bunch of views ( layout, navigation, userressource ) from the beginning.
+All views that are prefixed with `aidkit::` will be used relative to `app/Aidkit/views`. *Aidkit* provides a bunch of views ( layout, navigation, userressource ) from the beginning.
 By imitating this structure you will be able to use your own views in the backend in notime.

-**Example:** load the view file located at `app/views_admin/dashboard.blade.php`
+**Example:** load the view file located at `app/Aidkit/views/dashboard.blade.php`

-	View::make('admin::dashboard')
+	View::make('aidkit::dashboard')

 **Example:** embed a view in the default template

-	$this->layout->content = View::make('admin::dashboard')
+	$this->layout->content = View::make('aidkit::dashboard')

 ---

 ## <a id="controllers"></a>Controllers

-*Aidkit* also provides a nice place for storing your backend Controllers at `app/controllers/Admin`.
+*Aidkit* also provides a nice place for storing your backend Controllers at `app/Aidkit/controllers`.
 You may have noticed this folder isn't empty.
 Some Controllers will be shipped along this package when using *Aidkit*.
-Let's take a look at the HomeController `app/controllers/Admin/HomeController.php`.
+Let's take a look at the HomeController `app/Aidkit/controllers/AidkitHomeController.php`.

 This Controller will look something like this:

-	class AdminHomeController extends AidkitController {
+	class AidkitHomeController extends AidkitController {

 		public function showDashboard()
 		{